 AQP0 gene cloning: In collaboration with another student, the AQP0 gene cDNA for Squalus acanthias was cloned and sequenced.
 RT-PCR was utilized to determine expression levels of AQP0 mRNA in various tissues.
 AQP0 mRNA was found to be expressed in every tissue examined.

 Ogden, Daniel D., "Immunohistochemical Localization of the Aquaporins AQPe and AQP3 in Kidneys of Freshwater and Saltwater-acclimated American Eel (Anguilla rostrata): Cloning of the 5' End of AQP0 Gene from the Dogfish Shark, (Squalus acanthias)" (2014).
-University Honors Program Theses.
+Honors College Theses.
 35.

 Available for download on Monday, April 09, 2525